|Fees||Look up fees|

 Intended learning outcomes

-- On completion of this subject the student is expected to:
+On completion of this subject students are expected to be able to:

-- Analyze and reason about computational models, including finite-state automata, pushdown automata and Turing machines.
+- 7. Analyze and reason about computational models, including finite-state automata, pushdown automata and Turing machines

 On completion of this subject students should have developed the following skills:

 - Analytical skills

 - Reasoning and problem-solving skills